 rudder agent updatethere is a chance that the agent fails and raise an error like :

 Get-ChildItem : Access to the path 'C:\Program Files\Rudder\tmp\dsc\ncf' is denied.

-This may broke your agent.
+This may broke agents prior to 6.2.
 If it happens, please rename the folder

 C:\Program Files\Rudder\Policy, close all Windows File Explorer and try again to update.